 family

-After six months of non-stop drama and online speculation about his marriage, Justin Bieber has announced that he was hiding an ace up his sleeve the whole damn time.
+After months of non-stop drama and online speculation about his marriage, Justin Bieber was hiding an ace up his sleeve the whole damn time.

-Out of the blue, Bieber dropped a new album, Swag, his seventh studio album, which came as a surprise to his fans.
+In July, Bieber dropped a new album, Swag, his seventh studio album, which came as a surprise to his fans.
+And now, he's dropped Swag II, a second instalment.

 The new music marks his first new album since 2021's Justice, following a four-year hiatus.